danielaapp/HERA/README.md

 # Citation

-If you use the tool, please consider the following citation:
+If you use the tool, please consider the following citations:

 ```
 @article{PINTO2025111177,